The Compressed Annotation Matrix: an Efficient Data Structure for Computing Persistent Cohomology: Experiments

-We use a variety of both real and synthetic datasets: {\bf Cy8} is a set of points in $\R^{24}$, sampled from the space of conformations of the cyclo-octane molecule, which is the union of two intersecting surfaces; {\bf S4} is a set of points sampled from the unit $4$-sphere in $\R^5$; {\bf Bro} is a set of $5\times 5$ {\it high-contrast patches} derived from natural images, interpreted as vectors in $\R^{25}$, from the Brown database; {\bf Kl} is a set of points sampled from the surface of the figure eight Klein Bottle embedded in $\R^5$; {\bf Bud} is a set of points sampled from the surface of the {\it Happy Buddha} (\url{http://graphics.stanford.edu/data/3Dscanrep/}) in $\R^3$; and {\bf Nep} is a set of points sampled from the surface of the {\it Neptune statue} (\url{http://shapes.aimatshape.net/}).
+We construct three families of simplicial complexes~\cite{DBLP:books/daglib/0025666} which are of particular interest in topological data analysis: the Rips complexes (denoted {\tt Rips}), the relaxed witness complexes (denoted {\tt Wit}) and the $\alpha$-shapes (denoted {\tt $\alpha$Sh}).
+These complexes depend on a relaxation parameter $\rho$.
+When the data points are embedded, the complexes are constructed up to embedding dimension, with euclidean metric.
+They are constructed up to the intrinsic dimension of the space with intrinsic metric otherwise.
+We use a variety of both real and synthetic datasets: {\bf Cy8} is a set of points in $\R^{24}$, sampled from the space of conformations of the cyclo-octane molecule, which is the union of two intersecting surfaces; {\bf S4} is a set of points sampled from the unit $4$-sphere in $\R^5$; {\bf L57} and {\bf L35} are sets of points in the \emph{lens spaces} $L(5,7)$ and $L(3,5)$ respectively, which are non-embedded spaces; {\bf Bro} is a set of $5\times 5$ {\it high-contrast patches} derived from natural images, interpreted as vectors in $\R^{25}$, from the Brown database; {\bf Kl} is a set of points sampled from the surface of the figure eight Klein Bottle embedded in $\R^5$; {\bf Bud} is a set of points sampled from the surface of the {\it Happy Buddha} (\url{http://graphics.stanford.edu/data/3Dscanrep/}) in $\R^3$; and {\bf Nep} is a set of points sampled from the surface of the {\it Neptune statue} (\url{http://shapes.aimatshape.net/}).
 Datasets are listed in Figure~\ref{fig:table_time} with details on the sets of points $\mathcal{P}$, their size $|\mathcal{P}|$, the ambient dimension $D$, the intrinsic dimension $d$ of the object the sample points belong to (if known), the threshold $\rho_{\text{max}}$, the dimension $k$ of the simplicial complexes and the size $|\K|$ of the simplicial complexes.
-We use three families of simplicial complexes~\cite{DBLP:books/daglib/0025666} which are of particular interest in topological data analysis: the Rips complexes (denoted {\tt Rips}), the relaxed witness complexes (denoted {\tt Wit}) and the $\alpha$-shapes (denoted {\tt $\alpha$Sh}).
-Simplicial complexes are constructed up to embedding dimension.